turingschool/front-end-curriculum/projects/memoize.md

 * You must save data to localStorage about correct / incorrect answers to localStorage so that the next time a user visits the page, they will only be shown the flash cards they got incorrect / still need to practice

+* Only 3 of any one topic will be accepted/approved. (e.g. If 3 people in the cohort have been approved to do a flashcards app covering prototypes, no other pitches submitted for covering prototypes will be approved).
+Pitches/datasets will be approved in the order they are received.

 # Path 2